 Smart-phone-assisted digital rejuvenation of medieval paintings

-The app would require photographs taken by the user in the museum, as well as high resolution images provided by the museum website.
-The app would allow user-assisted image manipulation and interaction with curators and/or conservators at the museum, and provide a platform to which users would upload intermediate results.
-This project is inspired by the experience of the Duke Bass Connections team that developed the virtual rejuvenation of the Ghissi altarpiece, presently on display at the North Carolina Museum of Art.
+This project is inspired by the experience of the Duke Bass Connections team that developed the virtual rejuvenation of the Ghissi altarpiece, which went on display at the North Carolina Museum of Art.

 Faculty Lead: Ingrid Daubechies